 What is a mailing address and permanent address?

-We have extensively explained what a mailing address is and how it defers from a physical address.
+We have extensively explained a mailing address and how it differs from a physical address.
 But you probably have come across a permanent address as well.
 So, how is this different from all the others?

 Your permanent address is a physical street address with your name on it.
 This is usually where you’ve lived from birth.
-It’s your origin address, and it’s fixed until officially changed.
+It’s your original address, which is fixed until it officially changes.

 Of course, your permanent address could be your mailing address if you still live where you were born.
 You can have all your personal and business mail sent there.
 Like a physical address, a permanent address has no restrictions and can receive mail from all carriers, including DHL and Amazon.